what3words/w3w-swift-components/Documentation/Autosuggest/options.md

 let p3 = CLLocationCoordinate2D(latitude: 51.402153, longitude: -0.075661)
 w3wComponent.set(options: [W3WOption.clipToPolygon([p0, p1, p2, p3, p1])])
 ```
-language(String)
+language(W3WLanguage)
 ----------------
 Ask for results in a particulalr language.
-Language must be an ISO 639-1 2 letter code, such as 'en' or 'fr'.
+Language object must be instantiated with an ISO 639-1 2 letter code, such as 'en' or 'fr'.

 ```
 w3wComponent.set(options: [W3WOption.language("fr")])
 ```

-voiceLanguage(String)
+voiceLanguage(W3WLanguage)
 ----------------
 Ask for results from the voice API in a particulalr language.
-Language must be an ISO 639-1 2 letter code, such as 'en' or 'fr'.
+Language object must be instantiated with an ISO 639-1 2 letter code, such as 'en' or 'fr'.

 ```
 w3wComponent.set(options: [W3WOption.voiceLanguage("ar")])